 Remember the movie City Slickers?
 Movies can mimic reality, and dude ranches are a chance for families to escape all elements of city life and get the ultimate busy schedule detox.
 It’s amazing how a week in a radically different environment gives fresh perspective on what really matters.

-Dude ranches are the equivalent of summer camps for families, where one activity follows another and the focus is 100% on fun and relaxation in the great outdoors.
+Dude ranches are the equivalent of summer camps for families, where one activity follows another and the focus is 100 percent on fun and relaxation in the great outdoors.
 Like summer camps, ranches come in all shapes and sizes.
-Some are rustic, while others are luxurious; some are focused just on horseback riding, while others have a more resort-like ambiance with a swimming pool and spa.
-Some offer sophisticated gastronomic meals, and others offer traditional hearty fare.
-The list of offerings is endless!
+Some are rustic while others are luxurious; some are focused just on horseback riding while others have a more resort-like ambiance with a swimming pool and spa.
+Some offer sophisticated gastronomic meals and others offer traditional hearty fare.
+The list of possibilities is endless!

-This category has really grown over the years, as evident by all the amazing options on the Dude Ranchers’ Association website, one of the best resources for all-inclusive Western vacations.
+This category has really grown over the years, as evidenced by all the amazing options on the Dude Ranchers’ Association website, one of the best resources for all-inclusive Western vacations.

 Finding the right mix of family time and independent time is one of the challenges of any family vacation.
 Balance means different things to different families.
 The beauty of a guest ranch is that most offer the best of both worlds.

 Kids’ programming is extensive at the ranches catering to families, and babysitting is effectively built into the vacation.
 Our last trip was electronics-free and subsequently our time without kids was guilt-free, as they were having an amazing experience equal to our own.
 Kids are not an afterthought on a family-focused ranch, but part of the main attraction.

 Ranches tend to have a schedule of activities each day and families pick and choose what they want to do when.
 At Colorado Trails, the kids had their programming and the adults had theirs, but we all came together for meals and downtime.